-In consultation with the primary advisor, a student pursuing a self-designed major should prepare an application which includes the following: a description of and rationale for the major, the major’s goals1
+In consultation with the primary advisor, a student pursuing a self-designed major should prepare an application that includes the following: a description of and rationale for the major, the major’s goals1

 , required and/or elective courses aligned with the major’s learning objectives, core competencies developed in the major3

 , and a proposed four-year schedule of classes.
-The self-designed major should consist of at least 27 credits above the 100-level, with at least 12 credits at the 300-level or above, including the capstone experience.
+The self-designed major should consist of at least 27 credits higher than the 100-level, with at least 12 credits at the 300-level or higher, ncluding the capstone experience.
 A culminating experience should be included as part of the major.

 Students in self-designed majors must complete a capstone experience that synthesizes the two disciplines included in the major and requires students to demonstrate successful achievement of the major’s goals and objectives.

-The application for the self-designed major must be approved by the primary and secondary advisor before submitting it to the faculty Curriculum Committee.
-The Curriculum Committee will review the proposed major and either approve, approve pending modification or reject the proposed program.
-Final approval is determined by the Vice President for Academic Affairs/Dean of the Faculty.
-Any changes made to the courses required for the major must be approved by the Curriculum Committee and supported by a justification from the student and primary advisor.
+The application for the self-designed major must be approved by the primary and secondary advisor before submitting it to the faculty Committee on Cirriculum and Assessment.
+The committee wil review the proposed major and either approve, approve pending modification or reject the proposed program.
+Final approval is determined by the vice president of academic affairs and dean of the faculty.
+Any changes made to the courses required for the major must be approved by the Committee on Curriculum and Assessment and supported by a justification from the student and primary advisor.